When Should My Baby First See the Dentist?

 Cavity prevention begins early

-Baby bottle tooth decay (early childhood caries) can develop as soon as the first tooth erupts.
+The CDC reports that baby bottle tooth decay (early childhood caries) can develop as soon as the first tooth erupts and affects roughly 23% of children aged 2 to 5.
+That means nearly one in four preschoolers already has cavities.
 Prolonged bottle feeding — especially with milk or juice at bedtime — is the most common cause.
 By age 1, we can identify risk factors and provide guidance before problems develop.

 Building positive associations